jwcorbett1/jwcorbett1/README.md

 * maintaining legacy databases in coordination with the NC Department of Information Technology,
 * developing and maintaining a library of macro-enabled Excel workbooks to fetch data from databases using Visual Basic and Power Query,
 * developing, maintaining, and expanding an [end-of-shift report formatter](https://github.com/jwcorbett1/Shift-Update-Template) in HTML/CSS/Javascript used by all State-level traffic management centers.
+* creating Python scripts to automate recurring tasks such as downloading data to support meeting FHWA reporting requirements.

 ## Programming Languages & Technologies